As explained in the page about the

 recession called the "Oil Crisis".
 This recession was caused

-growth of bank credit.
-Consequently, the financial system was
+stimulate the economy, the financial system was

-"deregulated" to allow banks to increase lending and provide more
+further "deregulated" to allow banks to increase lending and provide more

 types of debt: